implict/ofSiteKR/_documentation/3d/ofMesh.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Get the vector that contains all of the faces of the mesh.
+Returns the vector that contains all of the faces of the mesh.
 This isn't currently implemented.